By Sarah Newman, Principal Lawyer at Thornton + King,

 An easement for airspace is more common in high density urban areas – where a lower height building may “sell” some of its airspace to allow a permanent easement from a taller building for overhang, or a temporary easement to allow a crane to operate for a period of time.
 An easement for rock anchors is underground and also is common in urban areas with construction of tall buildings, that require underground support from neighbouring properties.
 Typically these are extinguished when construction is complete and the building has its own support.

-If you live in a large strata complex you are likely to find an easement for an electricity substation (which is a good thing as you are less likely to run out of power), and the easement gives the electricity authority the right to come onto the property to maintain that substation.
+If you live in a large strata complex you are likely to find an easement for an electricity substation (which is often a good thing as you are less likely to run out of power), and the easement gives the electricity authority the right to come onto the property to maintain that substation.

 There may be an easement in favour of the local Council – these days it is common for Councils and authorities to require easements over private property giving them the power of construction, maintenance and inspection of water and sewer infrastructure irrespective of protective easements being placed on titles.
 Council holds water and sewer easements in private property to ensure it maintains access to important water and sewer infrastructure.
 Often these are statutory easements and are not registered on the title to the property affected.